docpad-archive/documentation/01-start/06-troubleshoot.html.md

 ### I got "We couldn't find an existing DocPad project inside your current directory..."
 This occurs when you run `docpad run` inside a directory that already has existing files, but doesn't have a structure that resembles a DocPad project.
 We can't directly ask you if you would like to use an existing [skeleton](/docpad/skeletons) for the basis of your new website, as pulling in a skeleton inside a non-empty directory may overwrite your existing files.
-If would like to still use a skeleton for the basis of your new website, you will have to run docpad inside a new empty directory.
+If would like to still use a skeleton for the basis of your new website, you will have to run DocPad inside a new empty directory.
 If you would like to start your website from scratch (not use an existing skeleton) then you can follow the [Getting Started](/docpad/start) guide.
 Hope that helps :) [If you need more help then check out our Support Channels](/support).

 ### I'm getting "Could not locate git binary"